Marin-Sonoma Coordinated Transit Service Plan (MASCOTS)

 - Golden Gate Transit (GGT) Route 101 will operate more frequently between the San Rafael Transit Center and San Francisco (every 30 minutes all day, every 15 minutes during peak periods); it will continue to operate to Novato (every 60 minutes all day, every 30 minutes during peak periods).
 It will be discontinued between Novato and Santa Rosa and for all communities in between, to be replaced by increased SMART train service.

-- GGT Route 130 will operate between Marin City, Sausalito and San Francisco (every 30 minutes all day).
-It will be discontinued between San Rafael and Marin City.
+- The new GGT Route 120 will operate between Strawberry, Marin City, Sausalito and San Francisco (every 30 minutes all day).

 - GGT Route 150 will be discontinued.

-- GGT Route 580 will no longer serve the East San Rafael area due to low ridership.
-Route 580 will follow the 580X alignment in Marin County.
+- GGT Route 580 will follow the 580X alignment in Marin County, operating express from Bellam Blvd. to Pt.
+Richmond.
 This will save riders approximately 9 minutes between San Rafael and the East Bay.

 Golden Gate Transit Commute Routes

-- Golden Gate Transit (GGT) consolidates commute routes in Sonoma County into a single route that operates more frequently.
+- Golden Gate Transit (GGT) will consolidate commute routes in Sonoma County into a single route (Route 172) that operates more trips, more frequently.

-- Route 164 and Route 172X are discontinued; all buses operate on the Route 172 alignment that serves Downtown Santa Rosa, the Brookwood Park & Ride, Rohnert Park Expressway, the west side of Petaluma and San Francisco.
+- Route 164 and Route 172X are discontinued; all buses operate on the Route 172 alignment that serves Piner and Industrial, Downtown Santa Rosa, the Brookwood Park & Ride, Rohnert Park Expressway, the west side of Petaluma and San Francisco.

 Local Bus Operators

-- Santa Rosa CityBus, Sonoma County Transit, Petaluma Transit, Marin Transit and other local buses make better, direct connections to SMART stations.
-Summary sheet of the proposed bus route changes coming soon.
+- Santa Rosa CityBus, Sonoma County Transit and Petaluma Transit are planning changes that will make better, direct connections to SMART stations.

 Maps of Proposed Service Changes